 Riding a bike is a skill.
-However we believe you’ll be surprised at how quickly you can learn that skill and become a confident cyclist.
-Whatever is motivating you to get on your bike – commuting, riding with your family, to get fit – Glasgow’s cycling organisations can actively support you to learn to ride and do so locally.
+You’d be surprised at how quickly you can learn that skill and become a confident cyclist, even if you haven’t cycled since you were wee.
+Glasgow’s cycling organisations can actively support you to learn to ride and do so locally.

 There are three National Standards delivered by qualified Cycle Trainers one-to-one or in groups.
 Their formats will get you on your bike and turning your pedals right through to confidently riding on busy roads at peak times.